PDXNode/pdxnode/organizers/orientation.md

 Every last Thursday we put on a hack night at [Ctrl-h Hackerspace](http://pdxhackerspace.org/) where the goal is to provide a fun and easy-going environment for individuals & groups to hack on their own projects and as questions along the way, as well as support begginers and people who're new to Node with help in answering questions and pair-coding.

 ## Weekly Videochat & Meeting Recap GoogleDoc
-Every Thursday evening at 7pm we have a videochat.
+Every 1st and 3rd Thursday evening of the month (weeks we're not putting on a meetup) we have an organizer's videochat call at 7pm.
 It typically lasts 10-15 minutes, but is subject to go a bit longer depending on the ground we have to cover for meetup preparation that week.
 Weekly meeting notes are documented in a GoogleDoc (you'll need to obtain view/edit permission from another orgainzer).
 * Meeting location: [talky.io/pdxnode](https://talky.io/pdxnode)
 * [GoogleDoc](https://docs.google.com/document/d/1U8oPDxXrKFh7paydStRiTyUW52gvURMfAii_LB2V-lA/edit)